 Dr Sato stubbed his cigarette in an ashtray, and lit another one.
 He was a nervous wreck!
 It was already 14.56.16.

-"Jesus Christ," he said, reverting into the English he learnt when he used to live in Brooklyn, New York City, back before it was vapourised.
+"Jesus Christ," he said, reverting into the English he learnt when he was studying at Massachusetts Institute of Technology (MIT), doing his PhD.
 "What a fricking nightmare!"
-There was something cathartic about cursing in English, especially the Greater New York or Cockney variants -- you just didn't get that thrill swearing in Japanese!
+There was something cathartic about cursing in English, especially the Brooklyn or Cockney variants - you just didn't get that thrill swearing in Japanese!
 He'd heard cursing in French was even more fun, but couldn't be bothered learning another language.
-He was content with his mastery of Godfather style mafia slang, and the hip-hop patois.
+He was content with his mastery of Godfather style mafia slang, and the Hip-Hop patois.
 He looked at the clock, stubbed his cigarette.
 "Just where the hell is she?"

-His office was a mish-mash of high tech and traditional Japanese styles, straw and jet black.
-There were for, example, tatami mats on the floor and Japanese caligraphy posters hanging from the walls, extolling noble qualities.
-There was an ancient Noh theatre mask on display near to the door, the type worn by actors in old-fashioned plays.
-In absolute contrast to the tranquility of the past, the office was also piled full of modern junk -- swish black Korean TV screens displaying stock market fluctuations and Chinese horoscopes, randomly pulled from the Net, little model rockets orbiting crystal moons, the obligatory framed photograph of Albert Einstein.
+His office was a mishmash of high tech and traditional Japanese styles, straw and jet black.
+There were for, example, tatami mats on the floor and Japanese calligraphy posters hanging from the walls, extolling noble qualities.
+There was an ancient Noh theatre mask on display near to the door, the type worn by actors in oldfashioned plays.
+In absolute contrast to the tranquility of the past, the office was also piled full of modern junk -- swish Toshiba TV screens displaying stock market fluctuations and Chinese horoscopes, randomly pulled from the Net, little model rockets orbiting crystal moons, the obligatory framed photograph of Albert Einstein.
 There was also a photo of Sato with Cheung Li during a recent field trip to Sri Lanka, praying at the shrine of Arthur C Clarke.
-Dr Sato worked and virtually lived on the 69th floor of the Nippon Space Research and Development tower, and it was his job to dream Japan into outer space.
+Dr Sato worked and virtually lived on the 69th floor of the JAXA, and it was his job to dream Japan into outer space.
 The United States was a declining power these days, paranoid and bankrupt, and Asian countries were scrambling to fill the gap.
 Who would plant the first colony on Mars --- China, India or Japan?
 But now, for the moment, who cared?
 There was bigger news on the grapevine, welcome relief from years of terror alerts and predictions of Armageddon.

 Cheung Li was acclaimed as the world's foremost expert on extraterrestrial communication, and virtually wrote the book about how to converse with dolphins and their kin.
 If these Sirian signals turned out to be real SETI wanted to know what to say, and how to say it.
 Dr Sato was eager to her Cheung Li's opinion, since she was probably the one who would be piecing together the opening message, when The Earth decided it was time to introduce itself.